 STARR grew out of an organization that emerged in the mid-1980s as the Lynnville Area Arts Association (LAAA), which gathered local musical, theatrical and visual arts talent into a 501c3 and staged performances in a storefront building in the historic district of Lynnville, Tennessee.
 By 2001 the organization had grown to include theater, visual arts, musical performance and writers’ groups and was serving as an outlet for cultural arts for a broad area of Southern Middle Tennessee and Northern Alabama.

-The Antoinette Hall building where STAAR Theatre is located is on the east side of the public square facing the Giles County Courthouse and is a contributing structure to the Pulaski Courthouse Square Historic District, which was placed on the National Register of Historic Places by the United States Department of the Interior in 1985.
-The Antoinette Hall Preservation Society is a companion organization to STAAR that was born of the desire to restore Antoinette Hall so that it can once again become a center of arts and culture for the community and the region.
+Antoinette Hall was built in 1868 and served as an Opera House for traveling troupes, local productions, graduations, lectures and other cultural events before closing in 1918.
+The once Grand Proscenium staging, with private box seating and notable acoustics was written about as ‘… one of the largest and most magnificent halls this side of Cincinnati” in news reports of the day.
+The building, is located on the east side of the public square facing the Giles County Courthouse and is a contributing structure to the Pulaski Courthouse Square Historic District.
+The District was placed on the National Register of Historic Places by the United States Department of the Interior in 1985.
+The Antoinette Hall Preservation Society (AHPS) is a companion organization to STAAR that was born of the desire to restore the historic Antoinette Hall so that it can once again become a center of arts and culture for the community and the region.

 Show Dates: box office open 30 minutes prior to show